reqnroll/Reqnroll/CONTRIBUTING.md

 in order to craft an excellent pull request:

 1. [Fork](https://docs.github.com/articles/fork-a-repo) the project, clone your fork, and configure the remotes.
+If you are already in the [contributors team](https://github.com/orgs/reqnroll/teams/contributors), you can just clone the project.

 2. Configure your local setup.
 Information to do this can be found below.